palmergs/go-inline-search/README.md

-# go-inline-search
+# Token Search

-Scan documents for predefined string tokens.
+Library to build a search tree for efficient retreival of tokens in a document.